hyperledger-archives/sawtooth-core/docs/source/architecture/journal.rst

 If any transactions in the genesis block set or change settings, Sawtooth requires the `Sawtooth Settings transaction processor <../cli/settings-tp>`_ or an equivalent implementation.
-For example, if the genesis block configures PoET consensus, this transaction processor is handles the transactions with PoET settings.
+For example, the genesis block specifies the :term:`consensus engine` and related settings, so the Settings transaction processor is required to handle the transactions with these settings.

 When the genesis block is committed, the consensus settings are stored in state.
 All subsequent blocks are processed with the configured consensus